-... the single most important implication of the financial crisis is about the current state of corporate governance . . . a major wake-up call that we need to change (the rules).
-There's something fundamentally wrong with current corporate governance structures, (and) the kinds of risks that typical corporations face today.
+...
+[T]he single most important implication of the financial crisis is about the current state of corporate governance ... a major wake-up call that we need to change [the rules].
+There's something fundamentally wrong with current corporate governance structures, [and] the kinds of risks that typical corporations face today (p.
+R2).

-In sum, the change in the rules that I advocate-applying a federal standard of fiduciary duty to their clients for institutional money managers-would be designed in turn to force these managers to use their own ownership position to demand that the managers and directors of the corporations in whose shares they invest honor their own fiduciary duty to the holders of their shares.
-Finally, it is these two groups that share the responsibility for the prudent stewardship over corporate assets and investment securities alike that have been entrusted to their care, not only reforming today's flawed and conflict-ridden model, but developing a new model that, at best, will restore traditional ethical mores.
+In sum, the change in the rules that I advocate-applying to institutional money managers a federal standard of fiduciary duty to their clients-would be designed, in turn, to force money managers to use their own ownership position to demand that the managers and directors of the business corporations in whose shares they invest also honor their own fiduciary duty to the holders of their shares.
+Finally, it is these two groups that share the responsibility for the prudent stewardship over both corporate assets and investment securities that have been entrusted to their care, not only reforming today's flawed and conflict-ridden model, but developing a new model that, at best, will restore traditional ethical mores.